tinted-theming/home/README.md

 # ![Base16](logo.png)

-An architecture for building themes based on carefully chosen syntax highlighting using a base of sixteen colours.
+An architecture for building themes based on carefully chosen syntax highlighting using a base of sixteen colors.
 Base16 provides a set of guidelines detailing how to style syntax and how to code a _builder_ for compiling Base16 _schemes_ and _templates_.

 ## Documentation